Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 What Is Wealthsimple Trade?

 This is a sort of ‘leveling up’ experience as early users who would likely have built up a knowledge-base around investing can now use their knowledge to trade individual stocks themselves.

 Knowing this, I can potentially see myself continuing with Wealthsimple even as my knowledge of investing grows.

 It seems odd though to consider that investing in an automatically diversified portfolio puts you in partnership with dozens of companies.

 Keeping that in mind, for those who are socially conscious of supporting ethical organizations, the socially responsible portfolio is a great investment pathway.

 How does Wealthsimple define socially responsible?

-- Low carbon – Global stocks with a lower carbon exposure than the broader market
+1. Low carbon – Global stocks with a lower carbon exposure than the broader market

-- Cleantech – Cleantech innovators in the developed world
+2. Cleantech – Cleantech innovators in the developed world

-- Human Rights – Global stocks with a positive record on human rights and corruption
+3. Human Rights – Global stocks with a positive record on human rights and corruption

-- Environment – Canadian stocks that prioritize environmental and social concerns
+4. Environment – Canadian stocks that prioritize environmental and social concerns

-- Government Securities – Canadian federal bonds with AAA rating
+5. Government Securities – Canadian federal bonds with AAA rating

-And this investment option also provides its own diversification options with its client-assessment:
+And this investment option also provides its own diversification options with its client-assessment.

 Personally, the socially responsible portfolio was very appealing.

-Wealthsimple Offers Halal Investing
+Halal Investing Is Available

 They’ve come up with a halal investment portfolio, for Muslim investors seeking to comply with the religious values of Islamic investing.

 A portfolio without bonds or GICs, the halal investment portfolio helps Muslim investors stay away from profiting off of debt.

 Unlike other investment portfolios, the halal investment portfolio does not offer conservative, balanced, and growth options.

 However, this portfolio is constructed similarly to an ETF, tracking the market index as a whole rather than picking individual stocks.

 Now you might be thinking, “why would you invest in a portfolio that doesn’t offer the very product that it sells itself on?”